 We mentor co-curricular student groups that think critically and act responsibly with regard to the global social, economic, political and environmental issues they care about.
 Affiliated student groups’ missions and activities align with the Northwestern Buffett Institute’s mission and goals

 .
-Groups that affiliated with the coalition in 2021-22 are encouraged to re-apply.
-Submit your group's application for the 2022-23 Global Engagement Coalition by December 16, 2022.
+Groups that affiliated with the coalition previously are encouraged to re-apply.
+Submit your group's application for the 2023-24 Global Engagement Coalition by October 15, 2023.

-We encourage groups to consider proposals for specific projects or initiatives that demonstrate and advance a dimension of your organization’s commitment to justice, global citizenship and social inclusion.
-Please provide specifics for how the funding will be used (brief description, links, supporting materials, budget, etc.), including a description of the target audience, anticipated timeline and impact of the activity/project.
+We encourage groups to consider how their activities advance a commitment to justice, global citizenship and social inclusion.
+Please provide specifics for how the funding will be used (brief description, links, supporting materials, budget, etc.), including a description of the target audience, anticipated timeline and impact.
 In addition, please include the expected benefit to your organization the Northwestern University and broader communities, including:

 a) A description of your core values as an organization

-b) How your proposed project or activity aligns with 1 or more of the United Nations Sustainable Development Goals (UNSDGs
+b) How your student group mission and activities align with 1 or more of the United Nations Sustainable Development Goals (UNSDGs

 c) Efforts you will make to center community and build an ethos of ethical engagement and collaboration in your organization